 - Dr. Stéphane Moyson, now assistant professor, UC Louvain-Mons

-- Dr. Sebastian Jilke, now assistant professor, Rutgers University Newark
+- Dr. Sebastian Jilke, now associate professor, Georgetown University

-- Dr. Iris Korthagen, now researcher, Rathenau Instituut
+- Dr. Iris Korthagen, now senior researcher, Algemene Rekenkamer

-- Dr. Dion Curry, now lecturer, at Swansea University
+- Dr. Dion Curry, now senior lecturer, at Swansea University

 - Dr. Kim Loyens, now assistant professor, Utrecht University